 This silent install (or quiet install) workaround requires each user to have the rights to modify the registry.
 If registry access is restricted, a network administrator can do this by opening the Group Policy Management Editor and creating a startup script that automatically runs the batch file whenever the computer is restarted.

 Note: Editing the Registry in Windows is a very advanced administration step.
 Please always create a backup of the Registry before making changes.

-It can be a burden have to manually update the network lock server address in HKEY_CURRENT_USER for each user on each computer.
+It can be a burden to manually update the local code in HKEY_CURRENT_USER for each user on each computer.
 The silent install process is simplified by creating a Windows Registry file that contains the license information and a batch file that can be executed to insert the registry information and launch WMS.
 The batch file automatically updates the registry for the user and then opens the WMS application.
 This is the safest way to edit the registry key, as well.
 The batch file can then be placed on each computer that needs to be updated, and the individual users can execute it as needed.

 This workaround uses WMS as an example.
 This information also applies to GMS and SMS.
 You can see an example of a registry file in step 1 and the batch file in step 2, below.

 Windows Registry Editor Version 5.00M